arogachev/arogachev.com/_pages/portfolio/2016-2-zernovye-maslichnye-kazakhstan.md

 - The form with client validation and submitting via AJAX feature.
 - The dependent drop-down lists plugin with support of simultaneous updating of multiple dependent drop-down lists.
-- Replaced block with use of pjax.
+- Replaceable block with use of pjax.

 ## Further development